guitarvydas/programmingsimplicity-observations-sampler/manuscript/compilers-too-slow.md

 [^dyn]: It is OK to use dynamic languages to experiment with and develop designs.
 The idea that you know everything about a design without experimentation is called The Waterfall Method.
 This, The Waterfall Method, is what is considered to be "programming" currently.
 Programmers dive into a project with the assumption that they will succeed.
 The infrastructure for intermediate failures is not built up, programmers jump directly to optimizing designs (which are, at first, untested designs).

 [^pl]: Note that this statement does *not* say "do not use programming languages".
 It simply says that compilers are for optimization and that optimization is the final step in productizing a software app.
-(I say "don't use programming languages", elsewhere 😀)
+(I say "don't use programming languages", elsewhere)

 Use compilers only when you need to Production Engineer a Design.